chrisjm093/README-Generator/README.md

 #Install:
 --
-Clone from GitHub repository and utilize for projects.
+Clone from Github repository and run in Terminal